 The employer’s expectation from this test is to see your verbal reasoning ability in relation to sales role.
 The client also expects the candidate to demonstrate a strong capacity to quickly and perfectly identify crucial sales related issues and logically from the conversations.
 Also the capacity to communicate relevant issues in a clear and concise manner to both internal and external stakeholders such as any leads, referrals and clients.

-Abstract reasoning test
+Abstract reasoning test (Try One Now)

 This test is designed to weigh or measure the candidate’s conceptual reasoning skills also referred to as lateral thinking or fluid intelligence.
 Abstract reasoning tests is used to measure the candidate’s ability to learn new information in a quick way, identify the patterns in a certain piece of data, integrate complex or difficult information and apply it to solve sales related problems.